alexchunet/stock_crypto_trading_bot/README.md

-# stock_crypto_trading_bot
+# Stock/Crypto trading bot
-Sample of trading bot I have built for crypto currency and stocks
+This is an example of trading bot I have coded and ran on Google Cloud analyzing technical indicators and triggering buy and sell signals, based on the binance api.